Ireland Student Visa 2026: Requirements, Cost & Processing Time

 View More

-Starting June 30 2025, students who go for a course shorter than 8 months will have to show proof of an increased financial amount readily available to them per month for the entire period of their studies in Ireland.
+Implemented last year, according to these updates, students who go for a course shorter than 8 months now need to show proof of an increased financial amount readily available to them per month for the entire period of their studies in Ireland.

 Ireland Student Visa Update